WOULD ARMING TEACHERS DETER / HELP STOP MASS MURDER SCHOOL SHOOTINGS?

-Traditionally, Sight Shooting (Traditional Marksmanship), is taught to most all Police and civilians for self defense use.
+First, Sight Shooting (Traditional Marksmanship), is taught to most all Police and civilian shooters.

-Yet, Sight Shooting is not, or can not be used in most all close quarters armed encounters, where there is the greatest chance of being shot and/or killed.
-And most students are not taught an effective alternative shooting method for use in close quarters self defense.
+Yet, Sight Shooting is not, or can not be used in most all close quarters (CQ), life and death armed encounters, which is where there is the greatest chance of being shot and/or killed, and which is within the effective range of handguns.

-In most all close quarters armed encounters, Sight Shooting is not, or can not be used: due to 1. bad lighting, 2. other environmental conditions, 3. the close proximity of the adversary, 4. the need for the swiftest possible reaction, 5. the dynamics of the situation, 6. time constraints, and 7. the automatic and instinctive activation of our Fight or Flight response, which occurs in real life threat situations, and can result in the loss of fine motor skills that are needed to align the sights, and the loss of near vision focusing that is needed to focus on the sights.
+Sight Shooting isn't used, or can't be used because of: - the close proximity of the adversary and the need for the swiftest possible reaction, - the dynamics of the situation and environmental conditions, - and the automatic activation of our instinctive Fight or Flight response, which occurs in real life or death threat situations.
+It can result in the loss of fine motor skills which are needed in aligning the sights, and the loss of near vision focus which also is needed in aligning the sights.

-For example, one of the findings of the NYPD SOP 9 study of over 6000 combat cases, was that aiming was employed in only 20% of the cases.
+The NYPD's SOP 9 study of over 6000 combat cases, found that aiming was employed in only 20% of the cases.

 In 70% of the cases reviewed, Officers reported that they used instinctive or point shooting.

-In 10% of the cases, Officers could not remember whether they had aimed or pointed and fired the weapon instinctively.
+Officers could not remember whether they had aimed or pointed and fired the weapon instinctively in 10% of the cases.

 The shooting distance in most all cases was less than 20 feet.